Table of Contents

 }

-• Enable the transparent video button: A transparent-video-material cube appears at world origin (0, 0, 0).
+• Turn on the left transparent video button.
+A cube with transparent video material appears at the world coordinate origin (position (0, 0, 0)).

 Note

-• Enable the occlusion button: A panda model and stacked cubes appear at world origin (0, 0, 0).
-The middle cube uses occlusion material, while a static panda model with occlusion material appears opposite.
+• Turn on the left occlusion button.
+A panda model and stacked cubes appear at the world coordinate origin (position (0, 0, 0)).
+The middle cube has occlusion material, while a static panda model with occlusion material is on the other side.

 Note